itemcrate/godot-2d-template/README.md

 #### Project setup
 A quick checklist once you start utilizing this project:
 1. Import project into Godot.
-2. Rename the project (Unless you happen to be making a game called `Godot Boilerplate`.)
+2. Rename the project (Unless you happen to be making a game called `2D Project`.)
 3. Change the project icon (I mean, you can totally use it too.)
-4. Decide if you want to keep the resource loading setup.
-    * (Optional) Customize the loading screen if you keep it.
-5. Do work.
+4. Do work.

 #### Don't keep Godot waiting
 Afterwards, you're free to do whatever you need to do.
-Do not feel obligated to keep any part of the code - that's the point.
+Do not feel obligated to keep any part or structure of the code - that's the point.
 It's just a starting point so you can rewrite the entire thing if you want.

 ##### Useful links